JS-Nate/IOT-Assignment-3/README.md

 - Connect the GND to a GND pin on the PI
 - Connect the D0 signal pin to GPIO Pin 4 on the Pi

+LED
+- Connect the long end to GPIO Pin 18 on the PI
+- Connect the other end to one end of the resistor

+LED
+- Connect the other end of the resistor to a GND pin on the PI

 ---